streamx-co/FluentJPA/README.md

 ## How does FluentJPA integrate into Java?

-At first glance it looks like we need a hook into a Java compiler.
-But in fact we have full access to the resulting bytecode, which has all the "knowledge" we need.
-This is the way FluentJPA does its magic - it reads the bytecode and translates to SQL.
+At first glance, it seems that we need a hook in the Java compiler.
+But in fact, we have full access to the resulting bytecode, which has all the necessary "knowledge".
+This is how FluentJPA does its magic - it reads the bytecode and translates it into SQL.

-As a result the integration is full and FluentJPA supports all the Java language constructs, including functions, variables, etc - anything the compiler can compile and also makes sense in the SQL context.
-See [Java-Language-Support](https://github.com/streamx-co/FluentJPA/wiki/Java-Language-Support) for details.
+As a result, the integration is full, and FluentJPA supports all Java language constructs, including functions, variables, etc - anything the compiler can compile and also makes sense in the SQL context.
+See [Java Language Support](https://github.com/streamx-co/FluentJPA/wiki/Java-Language-Support) for details.

 ## We already have JPA, JPA repositories and other technologies

-> FluentJPA aims to complement JPA where a developer wants a full control over SQL
+> FluentJPA seeks to complement JPA where the developer wants to gain control over SQL

 FluentJPA declares SQL clauses (like `SELECT`, `FROM`, `WHERE`) as first class Java methods, so the queries are visually similar: